 All revenue collected annually from the Transport Levy will be allocated to an approved program of initiatives with any balance directed to the Transport Futures Fund.
-From 2017/18, the contribution to the Transport Futures Fund (or associated activities of its primary focus) is targeted to be about

-60%.
-Any unspent or uncommitted revenue raised each year, identified at financial year's end (excluding valid commitments attracting carryover approval), will be transferred into the Transport Futures Fund.
+From 2017/18, the contribution to the Transport Futures Fund (or associated activities of its primary focus) was targeted to be about 60% of Transport Levy revenue.
+For 2024/25, the contribution to the Transport Futures Fund (or associated activities of its primary focus) is targeted to be about 20% of Transport Levy revenue.
+Any unspent or uncommitted revenue raised in 2024/25, identified at financial year's end (excluding valid commitments attracting carryover approval), will be transferred into the Transport Levy restricted cash.